techidaily/site-win11/source/_posts/navigating-windows-bsod-code-0x0000003b-and-troubleshooting-guide.md

  Like Malwarebytes, other third-party programs installed on your computer can also interfere with system processes in the background, causing issues like the one at hand.

- A simple method to identify if a third-party program you recently installed is the culprit is by[performing a clean boot](https://www.makeuseof.com/clean-boot-windows-11/) .
+ A simple method to identify if a third-party program you recently installed is the culprit is by [performing a clean boot](https://www.makeuseof.com/clean-boot-windows-11/) .
 The clean boot is a diagnostic state which launches the system with a set of necessary drivers and programs only.
 If the issue does not occur in the clean boot state, it implies that the problem is being caused due to a background process you installed on the system.

  In that case, you can try to uninstall the problematic software.
-If you are not sure which program might be causing the problem, it's better to[perform a system restore](https://www.makeuseof.com/clean-boot-windows-11/) instead.
+If you are not sure which program might be causing the problem, it's better to [perform a system restore](https://www.makeuseof.com/clean-boot-windows-11/) instead.
 Doing so will move your system back to a state where the BSOD was not present, fixing the issue.

 ## Your Blue Screen of Death Issue, Now Resolved